-The type of telephone.
-A station type must be administered for each station added to the system.
+Use this field to specify the type of telephone.
+You must administer the station type for each station that you add to the system.

-The following table lists the telephones, virtual telephones, and personal computers that can be administered on Communication Manager.
-Telephones that are not in the table, require an alias to a supported set type.
+The following table lists the telephones, virtual telephones, and personal computers that you can administer on Communication Manager.
+Telephones that are not in the table require an alias to a supported set type.